Baroj-MoU/DataCamp_projects/README.md

 # DataCamp_projects

-These are my solutions ot the DataCamp projects
+These are my solutions to the DataCamp projects